stkent/amplify/README.md

 All attributes are optional.

-TODO: show some screenshots of examples created using this method?

 ### Custom Layout

 **Use this if you need to provide a structurally different prompt layout, require custom fonts, etc.**